Please note that Tapas no longer supports Internet Explorer.

 But I dug deeper.

-In the disclosure schedules, there was a hint of an old 2022 options plan that wasn't compliant, perhaps due to an initial drafting error.
-If not corrected, post-closing it could trigger a domino effect: IRS audit, shareholder class action, even deal rescission.
+In the disclosure schedules, there was a hint at an old 2022 options plan that wasn't compliant, maybe from an initial drafting error.
+If not fixed, post-closing it could trigger a domino: IRS audit, shareholder class action, even deal rescission.

-And then the IP: the startup had exclusive licenses on a patented AI algorithm, but a change of control clause too weak—if the acquirer changed the board, the licensor could terminate.
+And the IP: the startup had exclusive licenses on a patented AI algorithm, but a weak change-of-control clause—if the buyer changed the board, the licensor could terminate.

 I jotted quickly: